HomeDev GuideAPI Reference

 Extend WorkflowItems with composites

-Like other Optimizely Community API features, you can extend a WorkflowItem with data of your design by creating a Composite.
-See Composites in Discovering the platform.
+Like other Optimizely Community API features, you can extend a WorkflowItem with data from your design by creating a composite.
+See Composites in Discover the platform.

 Add a composite WorkflowItem